zeesetash/zeesetash.github.io/index.md

 [Cyclystic Bikeshare](Cyclystic_Bikeshare.html)
 <img src="images/A Case Study.png?raw=true"/>
 This is my capstone project for the Google Data Analytics course.
 In this project, I analyzed a year of data from a bikeshare company to make recommendations on how to increase the number of annual members.
+I did my analysis using R.

 ---